brianhigh/big-file-types/Big_Data_File_Formats.md

 then we may prefer MonetDBLite.

-It is quicker to import our data into a `data.frame` rather than converting to _data.table_ during or after import.
+It is quicker to import our data into a `data.frame` rather than converting to a `data.table` during or after import.
 But using the _data.table_ bracket-notation for some operations will be faster than performing those same operations with _dplyr_ functions.
 So, if we have lots of operations to perform in memory, it may be worth the overhead of converting data frame's to data tables in order